umairhussaincmm/umairhussaincmm.github.io/index.markdown

 - Linux
 - Git

-## Research Work
-We are working on a generalised software framework to model the multiphase microstructure evolution using Multiphase field method implemented using
-Finite Element method.
-The framework would provide a modular interface to the user so that they can choose various parameters and number of phases according to their need.

-**What Is The Phase-field modelling?**
+**What is Phase-field modelling?**

 The Phase-field modelling has been the backbone of the computational material science.
 It is a thermodynamically robust modelling technique used to study the microstructure evolution.
-It uses a phase field variable, which takes up a definite value for each phase and varies smoothly over the interface, hence eliminating the need to track the interface explicitly.
-The value of the phase variable is determined by the minimisation of the total Gibbs free energy of the system.
+It uses a phase field variable or an order parameter, which takes up a definite value for each phase and varies smoothly over the interface, hence eliminating the need to track the interface explicitly.
+The value of the order parameter is determined by the minimisation of the total Gibbs free energy of the system.

 **FEM Implementation Of Phase-field Models**